 Restart your computer.

-Using this method, you may need to reinstall other networking software, such as VPN client or virtual switch software.
-In addition, you’ll need to manually reconnect to any wireless network, which may require to enter a password.
+After you complete the steps, you may need to reinstall some networking software, such as a VPN client or virtual switch software, as necessary.
+Also, you will need to reconnect to the wireless network manually, which may require entering the password again.

-If everything is working again, you’re all done.
-If it’s still not working, try the following method.
+If the wireless works again, you do not need to do anything else.
+If it is still not working, try the following method.

 -